-L-shaped kitchen ideas for multipurpose spaces | Ideal Home
+L-shaped kitchen ideas – for a space that is practical, concise and looks great | Ideal Home

 When deciding on a layout for your kitchen your choices are to a great extent dictated by the shape and size of your room, but that doesn’t mean you have to be restricted when it comes to design.
 Whether the space is small, medium or large an L-shape layout works with both contemporary and traditional cabinetry, and the form is flexible enough to adapt to structural needs, such as sloping ceilings or large windows.

 Paying attention to sight lines, traffic flow and entry and exit points at the planning stage is paramount.
-One of the most popular kitchen layouts, the L-shape is great for multipurpose spaces, neatly keeping the work zone restricted to one area and the rest of the space free.
+One of the most popular kitchen layouts, the L-shaped kitchen is great for multipurpose spaces, neatly keeping the work zone restricted to one area and the rest of the space free.

+Consider all the options when designing a kitchen: Kitchen layouts – everything you need to know

 In a small kitchen an L shape is ideal as it concentrates all storage and appliances into two sides of the room, leaving the others free and open, so making the overall space seem bigger.
 Keep the colours on the lighter side so it doesn’t appear too cramped.
 A mixture of cabinets and drawers makes housing pans, pots and general paraphernalia a breeze, while Kilner jars display pretty condiments and dried food to perfection.